hund030/TeamsFx_Wiki_review/Develop-single-sign-on-experience-in-Teams.md

   })
 );
 ```
 3. Override `handleTeamsMessagingExtensionQuery` interface under `src/teamsBot`.
-You can follow the sample code in the `handleMessageExtensionQueryWithToken` to do your own query logic.
+You can follow the sample code in the `handleMessageExtensionQueryWithSSO` to do your own query logic.
 4. Open `src/package.json`, ensure that `@microsoft/teamsfx` version >= 1.2.0
 5. Install `isomorphic-fetch` npm packages in your bot project.
 6. (For ts only) Install `copyfiles` npm packages in your bot project, add or update the `build` script in `src/package.json` as following